 What is Real Passwordless MFA and Why is it Essential for Enterprise Security?

-In light of this Cyberwar we’re experiencing – from ransomware to phishing scams to man-in-the-middle attacks – we’ve been told by the likes of Microsoft, countless cybersecurity experts, and even the President of the United States, that it’s time to take cybersecurity seriously in every enterprise … that it’s time that we implement Zero Trust Architecture and Multi-Factor Authentication (MFA) to secure our company valuables – and protect our identities.
+In light of the sharp rise in cyber attacks worldwide – from ransomware to phishing scams to man-in-the-middle attacks – we’ve been told by the likes of Microsoft, countless cybersecurity experts, and even the President of the United States, that it’s time to take cybersecurity seriously in every enterprise … that it’s time that we implement Zero Trust Architecture and Multi-Factor Authentication (MFA) to secure our company valuables – and protect our identities.

 Yet, companies are still struggling with the adoption, implementation, and effective use of MFA.